Siddhatech/core-spm/README.md

 # AKCoreSwift *by Autentikar*

-## version 4.2.1 (Major update) :rocket:
+## version 4.2.2 :rocket:

 # New features
-* New CONFIRM step, no required to add additional SDK.

-# Updated
-* Major improvements.
-* Security improvements.
-* Minor issues fixes.
-* AKDynamicFlowDelegate is renamed to AKCoreDelegate.
+* Maximum retries alert.